macbeth-byui/cse280-course/challenge-set-solutions/group06_solution.md

 |![](group06_graph3.drawio.png)|![](group06_graph4.drawio.png)|

 Answer: There are multiple ways to show the mapping.
 If you start with A on the top, the follow one of the lines to put B, C, D, and E.  Going around the star, one order would be A, D, B, E, C and another order would be A, C, E, B, D.

+### Part 2

+Using the second graph above, determine if the traversal $A \to B \to C \to D \to E \to A$ is one or more of the following: Walk, Closed Walk, Circuit, Cycle, Euler Circuit, Hamilton Cycle.

+Answer: It is all 6 of these.

 ## Question 4